cinchy-co/Documentation/data-syncs/supported-data-sync-sources/cinchy-event-broker-cdc/README.md

 {% endtab %}

 {% tab title="Schema" %}

+### Schema section

 **The**[ **Schema** ](../../building-data-syncs/columns-and-mappings/#2.-schema-columns)**section**
 is where you define which source columns you want to sync in your connection.
-You have the option to add in a Standard, Calculated, Conditional, or JavaScript column.
+You have the option to add the following columns:

+- Standard
+- Calculated
+- Conditional
+-  JavaScript

 You can repeat the values for multiple columns.

 | Parameter   | Description                                                                                                   | Example |
 | ----------- | ------------------------------------------------------------------------------------------------------------- | ------- |